 *The Admissions presentation is a general NMU presentation for those wanting to learn more about NMU.
-If you are an admitted student for Fall 2022, you may want to schedule a one-on-one visit or reach out to your admissions counselor to go over what option might be best for you.
+If you are already admitted and know a lot about NMU already, you may want to schedule a one-on-one visit or reach out to your admissions counselor to go over what option might be best for you.

 Bringing a group of students to explore campus?
 Call or email our Campus Visit office at 906-227-1709 or at firstname.lastname@example.org to be connected with one of our group tour coordinators. * Please do not fill out the campus visit request form for group tours.

 Participants in NMU's in-person Campus Visit Program can receive 50% off ONE night room rate from select lodging establishments in Marquette.
 The coupon is good Sundays - Thursdays only.
 Please inquire about the coupon when scheduling your in-person campus visit with NMU's Campus Visit Office to get all the details.
 Restrictions may apply

 While you're here, make sure to see all that Marquette has to offer.
 Check out the Travel Marquette website for information on hotels, things to do in the area and events during your stay.

 Want to see the students who will be showing you around?

 Hometown: Whitefish Bay, WI

 Groups and Organizations (current and past involvement): Phi Sigma Sigma